Open-Attestation/documentation-website/website/docs/verifiable-document/did/revoking-document.md

 sidebar_label: Revoking Documents
 ---

-As of today *180221*, its possible to revoke a signed document only if you fulfill certain **prerequisites**.
+It's possible to revoke a signed document only if you fulfill certain **prerequisites**.
 Any future progress can be followed [here](https://github.com/Open-Attestation/adr/blob/master/issuing_using_did.md#for-documents-that-are-signed-directly).

 ## Prerequisites:
 - an `ethr` DID (if you've been following the above steps, you should have one already)